-Indications are that the Employment Equity Act amendments will introduce sectoral targets for the representation of black women and persons with disabilities and it is anticipated that these will be implemented during 2024.
+The effective date of the Employment Equity Amendment Act is 1 January 2025, and these amendments will introduce sectoral numerical targets for the representation of black women and persons with disabilities.
+These amendments are being considered and complied with within the South African operations.